okalai-ai/.github/profile/README.md

 ## 📜 License

+Unless stated otherwise, content in this organization is released under:
+Code: MIT
-Unless stated otherwise, content in this organization is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+Data:  **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
 Use it.
 Build on it.
 Just credit *Okalai*.

 ---